yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 StoreEvents.OnUnexpectedErrorInStore += onUnexpectedErrorInStore;

 public void onUnexpectedErrorInStore(string message) {
-    // message is the description of the error
+    // message - the description of the error

     // ... your game specific implementation here ...
 }